kristarella.com

 Excess wordage and overdescription are big gripes of mine.
 Easy to do, but I just don’t see the point; you’ve only got someone’s attention for so long, why put anything in there that makes it harder to read?

 Whenever I see it in a book, I want to throw it out the window!
-Matthew Reilly’s top of my list with Dan Brown, though it’s not all their fault; once you sell that many books, who needs editors, right? smiley
+Matthew Reilly’s top of my list with Dan Brown, though it’s not all their fault; once you sell that many books, who needs editors, right? :curious:

 I think a good rule is just to write naturally; read it back and if it doesn’t sound like something you could read aloud, then you’ve used too many words.
-Your first rewrite sounds perfect to me, btw; much easier to understand. smiley
+Your first rewrite sounds perfect to me, btw; much easier to understand. :up:

 Thanks CJ!
 I can’t remember which one I used, but reading them now the first rewrite is much easier to follow.